 - Little Venice is peaceful and picturesque with charming walks along the canal, and is a good base for exploring London - the apartments are 5 minutes' walk from Warwick Avenue and Maida Vale on the Bakerloo Line

-- The enclosed grassy garden is perfect for picnics and games
+- The enclosed grassy garden with children's playground is perfect for picnics and games

 - Not ideal for the central London buzz - there are pubs and restaurants nearby, but nightlife is a taxi or Tube ride away (a big plus for many!)

 - Be aware that you'll need to pay a security deposit on arrival

 - Staff are on site 9am-5.30pm Monday-Friday (if you arrive outside these times you'll be given a code for the external key safe)

 - Availability can be a problem at peak times, when you'll need to book in advance